As a homeowner in Tampa, FL, or someone looking to purchase their first home, it's essential to be aware of the Homestead Exemption.

 - $500 Exemption for Blind Persons – This exemption is available to every Florida resident who is blind.
 A certificate from the Division of Blind Services of the Department of Education or the United States Department of Veterans Affairs will be required from the applicant.

 - $5,000 Disabled Veteran – Ex-service members, who are permanent residents of Florida and are disabled at least 10% in war or by service-related misfortune, qualify for a $5,000 property tax exemption.

 To view details and a complete list of other exemptions available to homeowners, please visit the personal exemption section of the Hillsborough County Property Appraiser site.

-What is Save Our Homes and Portability?
+What is Save Our Homes Benefit?